 \emph{Witness Inclusion} ensures that correct processes use close witness sets in the same instance. \emph{Unpredictability} hinders processes from accurately predicting witness sets: based on $p$'s history $S$ at any point in the execution, it is impossible to precisely determine whether any process $q$ will be selected as a witness after $L$ instances.

-In order to provide unpredictable and yet similar outputs each node uses the hash of the history of broadcast messages it received and verified as a source of randomness.
-In order to support high rate of broadcast messages, the nodes do not wait or try to establish the same histories before hashing.
-Instead we use a novel locality sensitive hashing scheme of histories that guarantees that small differences in histories will result with small differences in the selected witness set, as illustrated in Figure~\ref{fig:illustration}.
+To support a high rate of broadcast messages, nodes do not wait or try to establish the same histories before hashing.
+Instead, we use a novel \emph{locality sensitive} hashing scheme to ensure that small differences in histories will result in small differences in the selected witness set, as illustrated in Figure~\ref{fig:illustration}.

-Since each broadcast message in the histories has unique combination of source and per source sequence number, the histories can be regarded as sets.
-However, existing locality sensitive hashing algorithms for sets, such as those based on MinHash~\cite{broder1997resemblance}, are less sensitive to small differences between sets the bigger the sets.
-This does not fit well the case of histories which are expected to ever expand.
+The history of random numbers can be regarded as a set.
+However, existing locality sensitive hashing algorithms for sets (such as those based on MinHash~\cite{broder1997resemblance}) are less sensitive to small differences with bigger sets, which does not fit well the case of histories that are expected to grow indefinitely.
 Note that hashing just a sliding window within histories may result with distinct nodes having different hash values even if their histories are the same, due to differences in the order that values can be added.

 Another disadvantage of existing locality sensitive hashing algorithms is their vulnerability to messages crafted to manipulate the hash result.
-For example in MinHash based algorithms, adding an item with extremely small hash value will most likely keep the hash of the entire set constant for long time regardless of insertions of new items.
+For example in MinHash based algorithms, adding an item with extremely small hash value will most likely keep the hash of the entire set constant for a long time regardless of insertions of new items.
 In our case, when using history hash for witness selection, it could allow the adversary to make the witness selection predictable.

 \myparagraph{Properties - Hash Function.} In short, let $f: \powset{\{0,1\}^*} \to \mathbb{Z}_r^b$ be a stream local function that can hash a set of binary strings into a vector in $b$-dimensional $\mod r$ torus.
 We require $f$ to satisfy: